+'''

+cache_get_indirect_object (generation, idnum)

-cache\get\indirect\object (generation, idnum) cache\indirect\object (generation, idnum, obj)
+cache_indirect_object (generation, idnum, obj)

 read()

+'''

-decrypt (password: bytes) $\rightarrow$ int
+decrypt (password: Union[str, bytes])

-When using an encrypted PDF file with the PDF legacy RC4-based encryption handler, this function will allow the file to be decrypted.
+When using an encrypted PDF file with the standard PDF encryption handler, this function will allow the file to be decrypted.
 It checks the given password against the document's user password and owner password, and then stores the resulting decryption key if either password is correct.